Zhongyuelin/dpp_deli3/README.md

 5. Saving the comprehensive dataset

 ## Repository Structure

 * `MergedData/`: Contains the merged dataset
-* `imo_data_merge.Rmd`: R Markdown document detailing the merging process
+* `IMO_Data_Merging_Process.Rmd`: R Markdown document detailing the merging process
-* `imo_data_merge.html`: Rendered HTML report of the merging process
+* `index.html`: Rendered HTML report of the merging process

 ## How to Use

 1. Clone this repository to your local machine
-2. Open and run the `imo_data_merge.Rmd` file to see the detailed merging process
+2. Open and run the `IMO_Data_Merging_Process.Rmd` file to see the detailed merging process
 3. The merged data file in the `MergedData/` folder is ready for analysis

 ## Code Visualization

-The data merging code can be viewed here: [IMO Data Merging Analysis](link-to-your-html-report)
+The data merging code can be viewed here: [IMO Data Merging Analysis](https://zhongyuelin.github.io/dpp_deli3/)

 ## Dependencies

 * R (version 4.0.0 or higher)
 * tidyverse
 * curl

 ## Original Data Source

 The original data was obtained from the TidyTuesday project, week 39 dataset of 2024.
 It comes from the International Mathematical Olympiad official records, scraped from https://www.imo-official.org/.

 ## Data Range

 The dataset covers IMO events from 1959 to 2024.

 ## Merged Dataset Contents

 The comprehensive dataset includes:

 1. Team Performance Metrics:
    - Team total scores
    - Medal counts